Kerman1337/Keyforgetful/README.md

 * A: It's fully free of charge and you don't have to pay anyone.

 * Q: What guaranties can you give that my personal data won't be leaked?
-* A: All the data is decrypted and secured by your personal password to access the data-base.
+* A: All the data is decrypted, secured by your personal password and stays on your device.

 ---

 ## 📸 **Screenshots**